How to use an image as a website background: 4 best practices

 According to The Next Web, your website background can be a powerful storytelling tool and help to reinforce your brand’s image, as well as create emotional impact for your users.
 And however you decide to design your website background – with a still image, illustration, video, or solid block color – there’s a lot to think about.

-In today’s post, we’ll guide you through designing a website background with images, plus show you how to get started in a Justinmind prototype.
+In today’s post, we’ll guide you through designing a website background with images, plus show you how to get things going in our prototyping tool.
 To make sure your website or app is accessible as well as looking great, follow these four best practices for creating website backgrounds with images.

 4 best practices for using images in your website background